Strider-CD/strider/README.md

 npm install
 ```

 > Note: Sometimes there are issues with permissions and installing global modules, in those cases run `npm config set prefix ~/npm` to set your global modules directory to '~/npm'.
+You will also have to add `~/npm/bin` to your `PATH` environment variable.

 ### Configuring